vives-devbit/generator-innovet-vuepress-course/generators/app/templates/core/README.md

 # <%= projectName %>

 Welcome to your new VuePress course.
 This is the README file that will display on GitHub.
 Please feel free to change this information.
+This file should reflect the content of this course.

 ## Development